 Units with modes Online timetabled and Online flexible are available for any student to self-enrol and study online.

 Units available in Online Restricted mode have been adapted for online study only for those students who require the unit to complete their studies and who are unable to attend campus owing to exceptional circumstances beyond their control.
 To be enrolled in a unit in Online Restricted mode, students should contact their Student Advising Office through askUWA

 Click on an offering mode for more details.

 1) Apply knowledge of podiatric anatomy and biomechanics to the prescription and manufacture of orthotic devices; 2) Demonstrate developing skills in orthotic manufacture to a professional product; 3) Demonstrate the ability to perform a lower limb biomechanical examination and assessment; 4) Demonstrate the ability to Interpret biomechanical assessment for a valid orthotic prescription; 5) Demonstrate the ability to formulate an orthotic management plan; 6) Demonstrate effective communication skills with a patient during biomechanical assessment and issuing of orthotic devices; 7) Understand the current evidence relation to orthotic therapy; 8) Understand the role that orthoses have in patient management and how to relate that to the patient's expectations and outcomes; 9) Understand the role podiatric biomechanics plays in injury prevention; 10) Demonstrate developing ability to review own knowledge and skills in orthotic manufacture.

 - 6 points

-- Typically this unit is assessed in the following ways: (1) clinical assessment; (2) assignment; and (3) in training assessment.
+Indicative assessments in this unit are as follows: (1) clinical assessment; (2) assignment; and (3) in training assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)